grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 config reloaded
 ```
 ## Infrastructure Observability - collect, process, and export logs and metrics
+Prometheus/Promtail telemetry should be
+- collected using Alloy prometheus.* , loki.* , and discovery.* components
+- enriched using the Alloy Prometheus and Promtail/Loki components
+- sent to Grafana Cloud using the Prometheus Remote Write and Loki Endpoints

 ### Section 1: Collect logs from Alloy and relabel logs
 #### Objectives

 - Collect logs from Alloy using the [`logging`](https://grafana.com/docs/alloy/latest/reference/config-blocks/logging/) block